DickTurpshead/soil210/index.md

  <p>
 </p>
 ### What is This Website for?
-I created this website for students enrolled in Animal and Veterinary Science 463 *Growth and Lactation* class.
-The assignment requires identifying a topic for current topic debate and gathering research information (consumer’s perception of the subject as well as scientific-based knowledge) that either supports or refutes the issue.
-Possible topics include:
+I created this website for students enrolled in SOIL 210 *Food Systems and Healthy Lifestyles* class.
+The assignment requires finding information sources on a common food in the U.S in terms of the historical production practices, economics, consumer acceptance, etc. The list of foods include:
-- Use of bST (growth hormone) to increase milk production
+- Banana
+- Coffee
+- Sugar
-- Low-fat vs. whole milk consumption
+- Chicken – packaged not whole
-- Organic vs. conventional farming
-- Consumption of animal milk vs. plant-based milk
-- Antibiotic use on farm
-- Consumption of pasteurized milk vs. raw milk
-- Contribution of dairy industry to greenhouse gases
-- Separation of dairy cow from calf
+- Avocados
+- Vegetable oil or Crisco
+- Milk

 ### Learning Outcomes
 After reviewing the contents of this guide, you will be able to:
 1. Apply Boolean logic to search strategy
-2. Select journals and databases for research in dairy science
+2. Select journals and databases for research in agriculture/food science
 3. Find popular and scholarly sources on chosen topic
 4. Evaluate and revise search strategy based on search results